 Mohsen Amini is a true vituoso on the concertina and with an energy and charisma that makes him the trio's natural focus point.
-He was a well-deserved winner of BBC Radio Scotland Young Traditional Musician of the Year 2016 and has recently been nominated for Musician of the Year at the BBC Radio 2 Folk Awards.
+He was a well-deserved winner of BBC Radio Scotland Young Traditional Musician of the Year 2016 and is - without exaggeration - possibly the best concertina player in the world at the moment.
 In addition to playing in Talisk Mohsen is also a member of the "super group" Ímar.

 In her stage appearance Hayley Keenan is almost the direct opposite of Mohsen, but make no mistake - her fiddle playing is the pefect match for Mohsen's concertina and is an essential part of the trio's sound.

-Craig Irving completes the trio's musical palette with his well-balanced guitar playing that resonates beautifully with the melody lines of the others and contributes to the band's incredible dynamic.
-Craig is also a member of Scottish band Manrán.
+Graeme Armstrong completes the trio's musical palette with his well-balanced guitar playing that resonates beautifully with the melody lines of the others and contributes to the band's incredible dynamic.